shibayan/keyvault-acmebot/README.md

 - Acmebot:Contacts
   - The email address (required) used in ACME account registration
 - Acmebot:AzureDns:SubscriptionId
-  - Your Azure subscription ID in order to identify which DNS resources can be used for let's encrypt
+  - Your Azure subscription ID in order to identify which DNS resources can be used for ACME

 ### 3. Enable App Service Authentication